Dodecahedron Volume Calculator (Regular)

 - d12 dice (12-sided gaming dice).
 Standard in tabletop RPGs; rolling 1-12 with equal probability.

 - Football and soccer ball patch geometry.
-Modern soccer balls (Telstar, Brazuca, etc.) feature pentagonal panels — they’re truncated icosahedra, but the related dodecahedron has pure pentagonal faces.
+Modern soccer balls (Telstar, Brazuca and the rest) use pentagonal panels.
+They are truncated icosahedra, but the related dodecahedron has pure pentagonal faces.

 - Pyrite crystals.
-Iron pyrite (“fool’s gold”) sometimes forms pentagonal dodecahedral crystals (technically pyritohedral — not regular but visually similar).
+Iron pyrite (“fool’s gold”) sometimes forms pentagonal dodecahedral crystals (technically pyritohedral, not regular, but the resemblance is striking).

 - Roman dodecahedra.
 Mysterious bronze artifacts from Roman Britain and Gaul, ~2nd-4th century CE.
 Hollow with circular holes in each face.
-Function still unknown — knitting tool?
-Surveyor’s instrument?
-Religious object?
+Function still unknown.
+A knitting tool?
+A surveyor’s instrument?
+Nobody has settled it.

 - Crystallography teaching models.
 Plastic dodecahedron kits for chemistry classes.